jj94030/PersonalTrainingDiary/README.md

 - add / modify / delete clients
 - show all clients

+- (in the future: find client by surname on the clients list)
 - (in the future: register and login clients)
 - (in the future: booking training).